 The authorization to use the Trademark EuroCompliance and the ISO37001 certificate Issued by EuroCompliance

-EuroCompliance, as a control and certification body with its own registered trademark, monitors:
+EuroCompliance, as certification body with its own registered trademark, monitors:

 - The ownership, use and exposure of its certification and conformity documents;

 - Any material referring to the EuroCompliance certification;

 This regulation specifies which guidelines should any organisation wishing to refer to the EuroCompliance ISO 37001 certification follow.
 This regulation applies to:

 - The use of the EuroCompliance trademark;

 - Any text reference to the EuroCompliance certification ;

 - Any reference to the EuroCompliance accreditation (by COFRAC).